 In this, the password is encrypted with a basic XOR pattern algorithm depending on data and times of film production.
 Further, it saves data in the MDB file header.

 The password is further encrypted with an XOR pattern affecting the MDB file.

 4) ACCBD Files –

 In order to encrypt your Access database if you have chosen the pattern then it’s quite difficult to crack.
-Especially applies with the ACCDB files but MDB files are still possible to be recovered.
+This especially applies with the ACCDB files but MDB files are still possible to be recovered.

 Manual Ways To Unlock MS Access .mdb & .accdb File:

 Here are the following fixes on how to unlock Access database password: